icon

 Frequently Asked Questions

-TENS units prescribed by a physician can be covered by Medicare, but only under some circumstances.
+Medicare can cover TENS units that a physician prescribes, but only under certain circumstances.
 Suppose you are using a TENS unit to treat acute postoperative pain.
-In that case, Medicare Parts B and C will cover the cost of renting the device for up to 30 days (sometimes more if exceptionally necessary).
+In that case, Medicare Parts B and C will pay for renting the device for up to 30 days.
+It may cover more time if needed.

-Medicare Parts B and C will also cover a TENS unit used to treat chronic pain lasting more than 3 months as long as no other standard pain relief methods have proven effective.
-Initially, Medicare will cover the cost of renting the device for 30 to 60 days.
-If your physician certifies that the device will likely provide you with long-term pain relief, Medicare will cover the cost of purchase.
+Medicare Parts B and C will cover a TENS unit for chronic pain over 3 months.
+This is true if other standard pain relief methods have yet to work.
+Initially, Medicare will cover renting the device for 30 to 60 days.
+Medicare will cover the cost if your physician certifies the device will likely relieve long-term pain.

 Are TENS units FSA eligible?

-Yes, OTC TENS units are eligible for purchase or reimbursement with a flexible spending account (FSA), health savings account (HSA), or health reimbursement arrangement (HRA)!
-Unfortunately, they are not eligible for reimbursement with a limited care flexible spending account (LCFSA) or a dependent care flexible spending account (DCFSA).
+Yes, TENS units are eligible for reimbursement with a flexible spending account (FSA), health savings account (HSA), or health reimbursement arrangement (HRA)!
+However, they cannot be reimbursed with a limited care flexible spending account (LCFSA) or a dependent care flexible spending account (DCFSA).

 About the Author